This is the fifth annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of itself and its UK subsidiary companies (the Group).

 We have a whistleblowing policy in place to allow employees to help us tackle corruption and crime, including modern slavery.
 Employees, and anybody connected with us, are encouraged to speak up if they have concerns about slavery in our business or within our supply chain.

-In order to assess the effectiveness of the measures taken by the Group we will regularly review and refine our policies and procedures in relation to modern slavery and human trafficking and will include updates on any actions we take in future statements.
+In order to assess the effectiveness of the measures taken by the Group we will continue to regularly review and refine our policies and procedures in relation to modern slavery and human trafficking and will include updates on any actions we take in future statements.

 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps taken by the Group to prevent modern slavery and human trafficking in our business and supply chain.